 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.94% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hampstead is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hampstead’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Hampstead citizens is very high relative to the national average among all cities (21.84%): 35.95% of adults in Hampstead have a bachelor's degree or even advanced degree.
+The population of Hampstead is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.85% of adults in Hampstead have a bachelor's degree or even advanced degree.

 The most common language spoken in Hampstead is English.
 Other important languages spoken here include Spanish and French.